-The Security & Emergency Response Supervisor or delegate shall ensure compliance with legislative requirements and this Plan by reviewing all emergency response checklists, practices and processes, ensuring that regular drills and exercises and training are arranged, and recommended changes actioned where necessary.
+The Security & Emergency Response Supervisor on delegation by the Harbour Master shall ensure compliance with legislative requirements of this Plan by reviewing all emergency response checklists, practices and processes, ensuring that regular drills, exercises and training are arranged, and that recommended changes are evaluated and actioned as necessary.
+Representations must be made to the Harbour Master for changes to the plan.

-This Plan is to be fully reviewed annually or as required and will be modified and updated to ensure that Port safety is maintained at the highest level.
-The Emergency Contact Directory is to be updated quarterly and as changes are brought to the attention of staff.
+This Plan is to be fully reviewed biennially or as required and will be modified and updated to ensure that Port safety is maintained at the highest level.
+The Emergency Contact Directory is to be updated quarterly and as changes are brought to the attention of workers.